 “I have a few books which contain the answers to your question.
 I’ll lend them to you.”

-He hesitated.
-It was clear why.
-He hadn’t learnt English in the manner it should be learnt.
+Dr. Swamy recounts how this Dravidian academic was stumped by this question and refused to take the aforementioned books offered to him.
+Dr. Swamy says, "he hadn’t learnt English in the manner it should be learnt.
 Neither had he studied Biology and Anthropology.
-He said, “It’s ok sir, you can tell me the answer yourself.”
+He said, “It’s ok sir, you can tell me the answer yourself.”"

 Dr. Swamy: “In which case, I’ll have to tell you the answers from the same books.
 And when I do that, you won’t believe me.”